jspong/jspong.github.io/resume.md

 * Increased team productivity by 17% by removing the need for a full-time revolving test reviewer position and replacing it with individual ownership and a new test reporting system.
+* Found and diagnosed errors in distributed database, using SQL, developer interrupts, and external events to reproduce issues with planner, replay queues, and Paxos-driven node management

 __Vast.com, San Francisco, CA__